789ni812/imgdescriptor/PROJECT_OVERVIEW_FOR_AI.md

 - `/api/generate-story` - Story generation with character context
 - `/api/generate-choices` - Choice generation with consequences
 - `/api/dm-reflection` - DM reflection and adaptation
+- `/api/dm-outcome` - **NEW:** After a user selects a choice, this endpoint sends the current game state, previous story, and selected choice to the Dungeon Master (LLM).
+The DM narrates the outcome, updates stats, and determines if the game continues or ends (game over).
 - `/api/upload-image` - Image upload and storage

 ## Environment Configuration